1948 United States presidential election: Fall campaign

-Truman nicknamed the Republican-controlled Congress as the "worst", "do-nothing" Congress, a remark that brought strong criticism from Republican Congressional leaders (such as Taft), but no comment from Dewey.
-In fact, Dewey rarely mentioned Truman's name during the campaign, which fit into his strategy of appearing to be above petty partisan politics.
+Truman nicknamed the Republican-controlled Congress the "worst", "do-nothing" Congress, a remark that brought strong criticism from Republican Congressional leaders (such as Taft), but no comment from Dewey.
+Dewey rarely mentioned Truman during the campaign, which fit into his strategy of appearing to be above petty partisan politics.
 Under Dewey's leadership, the Republicans had enacted a platform at their 1948 convention that called for expanding Social Security, more funding for public housing, civil rights legislation, and promotion of health and education by the federal government.
-These positions were unacceptable to the conservative Congressional Republican leadership; Truman exploited this rift in the opposing party by calling a special session of Congress on "Turnip Day" (referring to an old piece of Missouri folklore about planting turnips in late July) and daring the Republican Congressional leadership to pass its own platform.
+These positions were unacceptable to the conservative Congressional Republican leadership; Truman exploited this rift by calling a special session of Congress on "Turnip Day" (referring to an old piece of Missouri folklore about planting turnips in late July) and daring the Republican Congressional leadership to pass its own platform.
 The 80th Congress played into Truman's hands, delivering very little in the way of substantive legislation during this time.
-Truman simply ignored the fact that Dewey's policies were considerably more liberal than most of his fellow Republicans, and instead concentrated his fire against what he characterized as the conservative, obstructionist tendencies of the unpopular 80th Congress.
+Truman simply ignored that Dewey's policies were considerably more liberal than most of his fellow Republicans and concentrated his fire against what he called the conservative, obstructionist tendencies of the unpopular 80th Congress.
 Truman toured much of the nation with his fiery rhetoric, playing to large, enthusiastic crowds.
-"Give 'em hell, Harry" was a popular slogan shouted out at stop after stop along the tour.
+"Give 'em hell, Harry" was a popular slogan shouted at stop after stop along the tour.
 The polls and the pundits held that Dewey's lead was insurmountable and that Truman's efforts were for naught.
 Truman's own staff considered the campaign a last hurrah.
-Even Truman's own wife, Bess, had private doubts that her husband could win; the only person who appears to have considered Truman's campaign to be winnable was the president himself, who confidently predicted victory to anyone who would listen to him.
-Near the end of the campaign, Truman privately wrote a state-by-state electoral vote prediction and gave it to his aide, George Elsey.
-Truman believed that he would win the election with 340 electoral votes, to 108 for Dewey, 42 for Thurmond, and 37 marked doubtful (he accidentally left out four electoral votes).
+Even Truman's wife, Bess, had private doubts that her husband could win; the only person who appears to have considered Truman's campaign viable was Truman himself, who confidently predicted victory to anyone who would listen.
+Near the end of the campaign, he privately wrote a state-by-state electoral vote prediction and gave it to his aide, George Elsey.
+Truman believed he would win with 340 electoral votes to 108 for Dewey, 42 for Thurmond, and 37 marked doubtful (he accidentally left out four electoral votes).